philgamevy/cronitor-js/README.md

 `npm install cronitor`

 ## <a name="ping"></a>Ping
+Use a Ping object to integrate your job with Cronitor.
+The [Ping API Reference](https://cronitor.io/docs/ping-api) has further information about the API Ping uses.

-A Ping object allows you to flexibly integrate Cronitor into your task system.
-The example below uses [NodeCron](https://github.com/node-cron/node-cron) to demonstrate how to use Ping
+The example below uses [NodeCron](https://github.com/node-cron/node-cron) to demonstrate how to use Ping.

 ```javascript
 const Cron = require('node-cron');